More preventable deaths among lesbian, gay and bisexual people

 “Because of this stress, many LGB people perceive or anticipate that healthcare providers will stigmatize their minority sexual orientation or have directly experienced discrimination or stigma, and therefore delay or avoid medical consultations. », specifies Olivier Ferlatte.

-The increased mortality could also be explained by the fact that LGB people have more difficulty accessing social resources (they are less in a couple, therefore less surrounded by family and have a less extensive support network) and material resources (their income is lower).
+The increased mortality might also be explained by the fact that LGB people have more difficulty accessing social resources (they are less in a couple, therefore less surrounded by family and have a less extensive support network) and material resources (their income is lower).

 Structural interventions needed